teh/ghcperf/README.md

 between builds we would still be able to pinpoint performance regressions to a fairly small time window.

-**Use perf.** Perf counts CPU cycles used by the program.
-CPU cycle counts change between runs because of on non-deterministic behaviour in the compiler, various OS resources not being ready (EINTR etc) and signal handlers etc. But they are reasonably stable.
+**Use perf.** Perf counts CPU-only time which seems to be pretty stable over time.

-**Do three runs and take fastest.** Not sure why yet but runs get faster over time.
-The obvious candidate reason is buffers.
-In order to get around this we run three times and take the best time.
+**Do three runs.** To make sure the numbers are somewhat stable.

 # Data